joephorn/hhdh-creativecoding-template/README.md

     ellipse(0, 0, size, size);
     ```
     - This parameter is now connected to the slider.
-- Exclude parameters for the randomize function: `excludedParams: ['value'],` (transition-manager.js, line 7).
+- Exclude parameters for the randomize function: `excludedParams: ['value'],` (transition-manager.js, line 8).
 - Exclude parameters for the auto transition function: `excludeParams: ['value'];` (params.js, line 3).
+- To change the transitions, tinker with the config settings in transition-manager.js line 2-9.

 ## Credits
 Developed by Joep Horn